lilianschuster/glacier-model-projections-until2300/README.md

 We have also tried/are trying the following approaches:

-- option 2: exponential decaysing fit
+- option 2: exponential decaying fit
     - The fit is not perfect, but it is simple and complies with the physical constraints.
 However, we assume an “exponential decay of some order”, i.e., in +1.5°C, the predicted remaining ice is larger than for option 2.
 We have not calculated uncertainty estimates, but there is a way to estimate similar uncertainties as in the lowess option.
 The exponential decay fits are also shown in the fitting figures of [figures/appendix_fit/](figures/appendix_fit/) but are not used anywhere else.
 - option 3: GPR emulator (not yet available, work in process)
     - We are working with Salma Barkauoi to use a more sophisticated approach (Gaussian Process Regression fit emulators) that complies with the physical constraints.
 These emulators might work for every single year, allowing us to draw a best estimate projection line with uncertainties for every temperature level (but this is still a work in process).